Journal Of Chemical

 Overlooking the Date

 Data can become outdated.
-Think about it: new measurements or improved techniques may supersede older results.
+New measurements or improved techniques may supersede older results.
 Always verify the publication date and look for follow-up studies that might have refined or contradicted the original findings.

 Treating It Like a Literature Review Journal

 JCED isn’t meant to be read cover-to-cover like a review article.
-Skim for the data you need, not the narrative.
 It’s a tool.
-That's why if you’re reading for context, focus on the introduction and discussion.
+Which means skim for the data you need, not the narrative.
+If you’re reading for context, focus on the introduction and discussion.
 For numbers, go straight to the tables.

 Practical Tips That Actually Work